 How to Hang Outdoor Christmas Lights

 Now you’re all set with your equipment and measurements it’s time to start hanging your lights.
-Here’s a basic guide for how to put up outdoor Christmas lights using the equipment listed earlier.
+Here’s an essential guide for how to put up outdoor Christmas lights using the equipment listed earlier.

 Tip: Not sure how many hooks or clips you’ll need?
 Use this simple calculation to work it out:

-Lightweight string lights: Divide the length of the cable (from first bulb to last bulb) by 50cm.
-The resulting figure will be the number of clips you need i.e. a 15 metre cable would be 1,500 divided by 50 which therefore requires 30 clips or hooks.
+Lightweight string lights: Divide the length of the cable (from the first bulb to the last bulb) by 50cm.
+The resulting figure will be the number of clips you need, i.e. a 15-metre cable would be 1,500 divided by 50 which therefore requires 30 clips or hooks.

 Heavy string lights: Repeat the same calculation as above except you need to divide by 30cm instead of 50.
 So you would do 1,500 divided by 30 which leaves you needing 50 clips.

 Step 2.
 If using mains-powered lights, plug them in but do not switch them on yet.
 Then use your ladders and start clipping your lighting in place, working slowly backwards away from the socket.
 Take care not to tug on the plug socket while you’re hanging your lights, and always make sure your power cables are tucked neatly out of the way to avoid tripping hazards.
 This will also help your display to look extra neat and tidy.

 Step 3.
 Once you’ve worked your way around the area and secured the end of the string in place on the last hook or clip, take a step back and check your handiwork.
 Does everything look equally spaced?
 Are any sections of cable drooping where they shouldn’t be?
 If anything doesn’t look quite right, go back around and correct any issues.